1014 South Street, Lafayette

 Stuck in Limbo

-Though the house was rumored to have belonged to Lafayette businessman Meyer Rose, recent research by the Tippecanoe County Historical Association revealed that it was built c.1884 for Susannah Falley, wife of hardware merchant James B. Falley.
-After serving as a single-family residence for decades, the house was subdivided into apartments.
-Though it shows signs of deferred maintenance, the landmark retains eye-catching details, including carved limestone door and window surrounds featuring a stylized floral motif.
-A wrought iron fence surrounds the property, which also includes a historic carriage house.
+Built c.1884 for Susannah Falley, wife and business partner of hardware merchant James B. Falley, the home served as a single-family residence for decades before being subdivided into apartments.
+Though it shows signs of deferred maintenance, the landmark retains handsome details, including limestone door and window surrounds featuring a carved floral motif.

 Saving threatened buildings takes teamwork.
 You can be a part of that team.
 Reach out to local leaders.
 Let them know these buildings are important to you.
 And support state and local preservation groups.